 Meet Rex and Lynda Crites:

-married and both working toward their BS degree in biomedical
+married and both working toward their BS degree in biomedical science at

 "I knew I wanted to eventually earn a DC degree here and become a chiropractic physician," says Rex.
 "It made sense to finish my bachelor's degree at NUHS and learn from the same professors who teach in the DC graduate program."